chrisglein/chrisglein.github.io/dragon-family/rules.md

 | Blue | Pearl / Gold |
 | Gold | Gold |

-All dragons will accept gold (it is a "wild" resource).
+Note that all dragons will accept gold (it is a "wild" resource).

 ## YOUR NEST